 In Mass Effect 2, Legion claims that the geth don't hold a grudge against their creators and are even willing to bargain with the quarians to give their planets (which the geth have faithfully maintained in their former masters' exile) back if they leave the geth alone.

 Mass Effect 3 reveals the geth account of the events, where a quarian civil war between the two factions who were in favor and opposed to destroying the entire geth population started once the geth started to show signs of sentience.
 While the geth sympathizers were all killed or captured relatively quickly, the fighting between their geth allies and the quarian military had already reached a point where the only chance for the geth to survive was complete victory.
-Eventually nearly the entire quarian population, billions of people, was, according to both the quarian account and the records of Citadel Space, almost completely exterminated by the geth in genocide, with only a few million survivors being evacuated on ships that the geth didn't pursue.
+Eventually nearly the entire quarian population, billions of people, was, according to both the quarian account and the records of Citadel Space, almost completely exterminated by the geth during the war, with only a few million survivors being evacuated on ships that the geth didn't pursue.
 The geth (namely, the Geth VI or Legion) claim that they didn't pursue the ships intentionally, because they couldn't comprehend the ramifications of exterminating an entire species.
-The geth account of the events contradicts the quarian one, which has no records of geth sympathizers, but neither accounts contradict one another on the genocide or the geth motivations for letting the quarians go (though, in the quarians case, it's not like they have any way of knowing).

 On a larger scale, the Reapers.
 Ironically, the Reapers exist to prevent a Robot War.
 The first true AI ever created, the Catalyst, was betrayed by its own creators whom it destroyed.
 The Catalyst became convinced that conflict between organic and synthetic life is inevitable, and that such a conflict could utterly destroy the galaxy.
 The Reapers are the Catalyst's means of making sure such a destructive Robot War never takes place by "resetting" organic civilization every 50,000 years.
 There is even evidence in the games to support the Catalyst's argument; namely, the quarian vs. geth conflict.
 Which was only allowed to happen because the Protheans delayed the Reaper cycle.